-Middle and Upper School students are also issued books by the school.
+Middle and Upper School students may be issued textbooks by the school.
 It is the student's responsibility to return them at the end of the school year.
 Books must be returned in the appropriate condition.
 If books are destroyed or lost, the student's family will be billed for the books.
+Students may also be asked to purchase books for use in certain classes.
+Students will be provided access codes for online textbooks and curricula.
 Backpacks must fit inside lockers.